mmurdoch/arduinounit/developer.md

   - OS X Install XCode and choose to install command line tools.

-  - Linux sudo apt-get install git or sudo yum install git-core
+  - Linux `sudo apt-get install git` or `sudo yum install git-core`

-  From here on out, I will assume you are working from the git-bash shell in windows, or a bash command prompt.
+  From here on, I will assume you are working from the git-bash shell in windows, or a bash command prompt.

 * Install pyserial 2.6 (https://pypi.python.org/pypi/pyserial)